GLUTEN-FREE II DAIRY FREE II NUT FREE II SOY FREE II SESAME FREE II NIGHTSHADE FREE II EGG FREE II FISH FREE II SHELLFISH FREE

 Beef

-NB If you are following a soy free diet please only buy grass fed meat and check with your butchers too!
+NB If you are following a soy-free diet, please only buy grass-fed meat so the animals haven't been fed soy, and check with your butchers too!

 Nomato sauce